- What kind of bank accounts should I have?

 And Finally, What is a Giving Account?

-Spiral, a new ethical banking service¹ has created a special type of “Giving Account” that enables customers to use a simple mobile application to effortlessly support the causes they care about for actions that are good for humanity and the planet.
+Spiral, Spiral is the pioneer of the Impact-as-a-Service™ platform that helps banks and financial institutions easily embed sustainability, social impact, ESG, and CSR into their businesses, has created a special type of bank account – “Giving Account” that enables customers to use a simple mobile application to effortlessly support the causes they care about for actions that are good for humanity and the planet.

-Spiral Financial customers can fund a Giving Account from deposits made to their Spiral bank account and use the Giving Account to make donations to their favorite charities.
+Customers can fund a Giving Account from deposits made to their bank account and use the Giving Account to make donations to their favorite charities.
 Spiral’s Giving Account benefits include the ability to:

 - Track donations for tax returns: The Spiral mobile app tracks all your donations so you can easily see who you’ve given to, and how much.